nf-core/website/sites/docs/src/content/docs/guidelines/pipelines/recommendations/publication_credit.md

 weight: 123
 ---

-Pipeline publications should acknowledge the nf-core community (e.g. in an academic journal).
+Pipeline publications (or papers within which pipelines are described for the first time) should acknowledge the nf-core community (e.g. in an academic journal).
 Please cite the following publication, which describes the community and framework in detail:

 > Ewels, P.A., Peltzer, A., Fillinger, S. et al. The nf-core framework for community-curated bioinformatics pipelines.
 Nat Biotechnol 38, 276–278 (2020). https://doi.org/10.1038/s41587-020-0439-x